MBSE-E21-G17/Localization/README.md

-# Localization of The SmartCart
+# Localisation of The SmartCart
-This code is for simulation of the trilateration of the SmartCart system, which utilizes a sound positioning system.
+This code is for simulation of the trilateration of the SmartCart system, which utilises a sound positioning system.

 # Install and Run